 One of Nova Scotia’s best kept secrets is the “Noel Shore” along the Minas Basin between the Avon River at Windsor and the mouth of the Shubenacadie near Truro.
 The deep clay soil supports large, lush trees, and the rolling scenery is only surpassed by stunning views of the Basin.

-Recently, we were lucky to stay a week at Shore Haven, at Tenecape near Burntcoat Head.
+Recently, we were lucky to stay a week with friends at Tenecape near Burntcoat Head.
 The beach is grand to explore at low tide.
 Such a contrast with the water lapping at the cliffs at high tide.

 If high tide occurs toward the end of a sunny day, the water can actually be quite swimmable, as it gets warmed by the sand as it comes in.